Note: The links in this post are affiliate links.

 Rick’s answer: I’m very sorry you’re having trouble with your RAM upgrade David.

-To answer your question about the System Scanner, there’s always a chance that any computer software can have a bug in it or simply provide incorrect information, but in this case the info was correct (the Dell XPS 8900 indeed uses DDR4-2133 RAM modules).
+To answer your question about the System Scanner, there’s always a chance that any computer software can have a bug in it or simply provide incorrect information, but I have a feeling that the info was correct.

 I have no way of knowing for sure, but I think the person who sold you the RAM either made a mistake and sent the wrong type of RAM or he simply scammed you outright.
 And unfortunately, his failure to answer your email after 48 hours leads me to believe it could well be a scam situation.